 bud.config

-bud.js config files are the most straight forward way of interfacing with bud.js.
+Creating a config file is the standard way of interfacing with bud.js.

-• The module should be located in the project root or the ./config directory.
+in the name. - The module should be located in the project root,

 Example configurations